Robbie Roscoe: Storylines

 Robbie then returns to work for Trevor and when he finds out that he's planning to kill Kim Butterfield (Daisy Wood-Davis).
 He asks Trevor to let him send her out of the country instead.
 Trevor however puts drugs in Kim's bags and when Jason pull them over Robbie runs off with the bag to let Kim escape.
 Robbie and Jason argue, with Robbie revealing he told Jason's fiancée Holly Cunningham (Amanda Clapham) that her mother, Cindy (Stephanie Waring), kissed him.
 The fight turns physical ending with Robbie pushing Jason off a cliff.
 Robbie flees the scene and later has sex with Holly.
 Ben Bradley (Ben Richards) arrests Robbie but gives him a choice: inform him on Trevor or he'll make sure that Robbie will go back to prison and that Jason will know that he slept with Holly.
 Robbie agrees to work for him and informs him that Trevor and Ashley Davidson (Kierston Wareing) are planning to kidnap Patrick.
 Trevor and Ashley realise that somebody told the police and kidnap Holly, suspecting it was her.
 Robbie then texts Jason and he manages to convince Trevor and Ashley to let Holly go.
 Robbie then tells Ben he cannot work for him anymore and goes to tell Holly that he loves her, but found out that Jason bet him to it and they are back together, however Robbie and Holly pursue an affair behind Jason's back.

 Months later, Jason finds out about Robbie and Holly on his and Holly's wedding day after Nico Blake (Persephone Swales-Dawson) sends a video of Robbie confessing his love to Holly, from Dr. Charles S'avage's (Andrew Greenough) laptop, to Jason out of jealousy.
 Jason ends up taking steroids again and tries to force himself on to Holly.
 After convincing from Freddie, Holly lies to Robbie and tells him that she slept with Jason again, ending things between them.
-In March 2016, Robbie and Jason decide leave to live in South Africa with Sandy, choosing life with each other over life with Holly and in April 2016 he never found out that Lindsey had killed him and Jason's dad Rick or Phoebe.
+In March 2016, Robbie and Jason decide leave to live in South Africa with Sandy, choosing life with each other over life with Holly.